ankitpal154/Car_price_prediction_ML_Project/README.md

 Predicting: The model can be used by buyers/sellers to predict the prices of pre-owned cars using hypothetical features.

+# Conclusion
+- Error Distribution: After training our model, we analyzed the difference between the test and predicted values using a distribution plot.
+The errors followed a normal distribution with a mean close to zero.
+This indicates that our model's predictions are generally accurate, as the errors are minimal.
+- Scatter Plot Analysis: We plotted the test points against the predicted points using a scatter plot.
+The points aligned closely along the diagonal line, indicating a strong correlation between the predicted and actual values.
+This suggests that our model is effectively capturing the patterns and trends in the data.
+- Performance Metrics: We evaluated the performance of our model using metrics such as Root Mean Square Error (RMSE), R2 Score, and Mean Square Error (MSE).
+Our model achieved an RMSE of 1.36 and an MSE of 1.97 for the test and predicted test values.
+These metrics provide insights into the accuracy and precision of our model's predictions.
+- Accuracy Score: While accuracy score is typically used for classification tasks, we adapted it to assess the accuracy of our regression model.
+By setting a cutoff based on MSE, we classified predictions as either correct or incorrect.
+Our model achieved an accuracy score of 93.4%, indicating its effectiveness in predicting used car prices.

+# Challenges
+- Transforming categorical values and removing unnecessary features for regression compatibility.

+- Finding the best regression algorithm and dealing with challenges in gridsearchCV for hyper parameter tuning.

+- Identifying influential features using techniques like Pearson coefficient correlation and extra tree regressor.

+- Learning HTML from scratch to develop a webpage showcasing the model's workings.

 # Future Scope of the Model for the Masses: